fox-squirrels-2013/phase-2-guide/week-2/group-projects/doodle-chat.md

 2. Share it to a friend
 3. See it being updated!

-This challenge can be done almost entirely on the client side.
+Release 1 and 2 can be done entirely on the client side.
+Later releases have server-side interaction.
 Unless it is necessary to store something in the database, write your code in JavaScript.

 # Release 1